 - Choose a decoration that reminds you of them to bring out every year

-- Create a memory box and put things in it that remind you of your person, perfume, jewellery, an ornament, tickets to events you went to together, anything you like
+- Create a memory box and put things in it that remind you of them – include perfume or aftershave, jewellery, an ornament, tickets to events you went to together, anything you like

-- Go for a walk in a place that your person loved
+- Go for a walk in a place that you both loved to visit

-- Carry on a tradition that your person was involved in
+- Carry on a tradition that your loved one was involved in

-- Have a star named for your person
+- Have a star named after your loved one

 - Plant a tree or rose or other plant in their memory